SKrotkih/swift-googlesignin/README.md

 # SwiftGoogleSignIn v1.43

-SwiftGoogleSignIn is an open-source package which uses [Google Sign-In for iOS and macOS](https://developers.google.com/identity/sign-in/ios/start) and can be used to make sign in in your app.
+SwiftGoogleSignIn is an open-source package which uses [Google Sign-In for iOS and macOS](https://developers.google.com/identity/sign-in/ios/start) and can be used to make sign in your app.
 [Here](https://github.com/SKrotkih/LiveEvents) you can find an example of using this package.

 ## Requirements